garronej/evt/README.md

 ## ``evt.waitFor()``

-Method that return a promise that will resolve when the next event is posted.
+Method that returns a promise that will resolve when the next event is posted.

 ### Without timeout